-The Superintendent shall timely disclose in writing to NHDOE or other applicable pass-through-entity, and to the Federal awarding agency whenever the Superintendent has credible evidence of the commission of a violation of Federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations found in Title 18 of the United States Code or a violation of the civil False Claims Act (31 U.S.C.
-3729-3733).
-The notice to the Federal awarding agency shall be directed to that agency's Office of Inspector General.
+The Superintendent shall timely disclose in writing to NHDOE or other applicable pass-through- entity, all violations of federal criminal law involving fraud, bribery, or gratuities potentially affecting any federal award.
 The Superintendent shall fully address any such violations promptly and notify the Board with such information as is appropriate under the circumstances (e.g., taking into account applicable disciplinary processes).